Last updated on July 28th, 2023 at 11:01 am

 - The Project Engineer will highlight the materials required urgently on the site and submit the list to the purchase department through Chief Engineer every fortnight.

-The Purchase Manager should visit the site every week to check the quality of the material received, unutilized excess material on-site and to control the inventory and stacking of materials.
+The Purchase Managers should visit the site every week to check the quality of the material received, unutilized excess material on-site and to control the inventory and stacking of materials.
 A joint visit with the supplier will solve any disputes of quality.

 - The Purchase Manager should submit a monthly report with full details of the materials purchased, material replaced if any material rejections/replacements, problems (if any) from site or supplier.